Understand how new online ESL regulations in China are going to affect you

 As mentioned above, there is as of yet no further guidance on these regulations other than teachers must hold a TEFL certification.
 So, for now, you will be fine with an online-only TEFL certification from a discount provider.
 However, it is advised that if you want to make a career as a TEFL teacher that you consider obtaining a 120-hour certification with an in-class practicum.
 This will show that you have in-class teaching experience and are able to manage the demands of being an in-class teacher.

-For further information about TEFL certifications, you can read up on which one is best for you on our TEFL certification resource page.
+For further information about TEFL certifications, you can read up our extensive guide to TEFL certifications.

 2019 Regulations Update